-In this low fat creamy celery soup they’re packed with essential vitamins and minerals.
+This low fat creamy celery soup contains essential vitamins and minerals.

-Folic acid helps to maintain and form healthy blood cells, keeps the heart healthy and has been used to help treat depression too.
+Folic acid helps to maintain and form healthy blood cells, keeps the heart healthy and has also been used to help treat depression.

 So, if you’re feeling a bit blue after the festive period and perhaps a little guilty of all the overindulgence too, then have a bowl of this heartening cream of celery soup.

 And put it all behind you and start now on your super healthy New Year!

 Top Tips For Making The Best Celery Soup

 - Check your celery is still crisp and not limp before purchasing.